 Uncovering facts no longer is as important.
 Winning or defending an appeal is about points of law.

 When we’re representing you from the start, our litigators begin addressing potential appeals issues before your lawsuit even goes to trial.
-Our goal is to make sure all key facts and important legal issues are raised at trial.
+Our goal is to make sure we raise key facts and important legal issues at trial.
 It’s difficult to circle back later.
 It’s often no surprise to a lawyer when a verdict is appealed.
 We craft your case from the beginning with the idea that that could happen.